paycoreio/docs/docs/getting-started/faq.md

 ??? question "How to choose fee strategy"
     Used value of the fee is the sum of the *rate fee* (in percentage with two decimal places) and the *fixed fee* (in base currency).
 Also, it always lies within the *minimum* and *maximum* setpoints (in base currency).

-    Depending on the commerce account's payment options, PayCore.io platform enables to use of 4 types of fee strategy:
+    Depending on the commerce account's payment options, {{custom.company_name}} platform enables to use of 4 types of fee strategy:

     1. Internal strategy and Direct calculation
         - `fee_strategy:internal`, `reverse_fee:false`